SinaC/TetriNET/readme.txt

 TODO:
 spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior
-Manage new connection and disconnection at one place -> ideally in Server because there can be many hosts and we can remove a player only once when Server calls BanPlayer on hosts, only one host must add it to ban manager:
+Handle new connection and disconnection at one place -> ideally in Server because there can be many hosts and we can remove a player only once when Server calls BanPlayer on hosts, only one host must add it to ban manager:
 	use a common object for every transport address, ban list Add and isBanned take this common object instead of a real transport address
 	-> everyone can manage ban without knowing in which host it has been created -> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info client/server version when registering
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-Confusion could be managed in client-side instead of GUI-side Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
+Confusion could be handled in client-side instead of GUI-side Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
-Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished right-click on player in players manager to display achievements spectator should be able to start/stop game + kick/ban (aka server master) merge spectator and player endpoint server room: may be specified in RegisterPlayer or by default start in first room with an empty place.
-Create automatically room when player connects if the room doesn't exist
+Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client right-click on player in players manager to display achievements spectator should be able to start/stop game + kick/ban (aka server master) merge spectator and player endpoint server room: may be specified in RegisterPlayer or by default start in first room with an empty place.
+Create automatically room when player connects if the room doesn't exist in multiplayer game, display some stats about players (#lines, score, who attacked who, ...) when game is finished

-options should be sent when connecting player or spectator and when modified by server master, not anymore when game is started

-bugs:
+Known issues:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version
+WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time while server is starting server message when someone change team score by player not sorted by team

+SendLines(int count) from OperationContract replaced with LinesCleared(int count) -> server generates OnPlayerAddLines if needed game statistics collected at server level and sent to client when game is finished  TODO: display in client

+Bugs fixed:
-WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up chat player list is sometimes wrong (2 times the same player) server not yet started and 2 clients try to connect at the same time while server is starting server master is not updated in spectator mode server message when someone change team score by player not sorted by team when a player joins a running game, opponents grid should be sent to player when a player joins a running game, he's not considered as playing and then don't receive death notification when a spectator joins a running game, opponents status (alive/dead) should be sent to player
+options are send to player/spectator when they connect or when options are modified server master is not updated in spectator mode when a player joins a running game, opponents grid should be sent to player when a player joins a running game, he's not considered as playing and then don't receive death notification when a spectator joins a running game, opponents status (alive/dead) should be sent to player